AdemolaAdedara/EXCEL-DATA-VISUALIZATION-PROJECT/README.md

 ### DATA SOURCES
 ---
+The Data was gotten from [Download Here](https://github.com/AdemolaAdedara/EXCEL-DATA-VISUALIZATION-PROJECT/blob/main/Try%20Outs%20Visualization.xlsx)

 ---

 ### INSTALLATIONS
 ---
 MS Excel, MS Powerpoint and PowerBI were properly installed and used

 ---